Please always check the portal pages and the Library's Covid information before your visit in case of any updates/changes.

 We really appreciate your cooperation with the new set-up.
 If you have any suggestions we’d love to hear them.
 Just email us at: email@example.com.

-Please note we are only open to Roehampton students, staff and alumni at the moment.
-If you are a visitor, please check our Visiting the Library page for updates.
+Please note we are only open to Roehampton students and staff at the moment.
+If you are a visitor we cannot welcome you currently, but please check our Visiting the Library page for updates.

-Face coverings must be worn in the Library, unless you have an exemption.
-If you’ve forgotten yours the campus shop sells disposable ones.
+Face coverings must be worn in the Library - either a mask or a visor.
+If you have an exemption then this lanyard must be worn.
+Exemption lanyards can also collected from the Welcome Centre.
+If you’ve forgotten your face covering, Digby Diner has spare masks and the campus shop sells disposable ones.

 Following Government and Public Health Office guidelines, we have put a clear social distancing protocol in place throughout the Library building:

-Washing your hands regularly for 20 seconds is still the recommended way to ensure your personal protection.
+Washing your hands regularly for at least 20 seconds is still the recommended way to ensure your personal protection.
 You can/should also sanitise your hands when you come in and when you leave.

 Please take personal responsibility for helping to keep the space clean and safe and use the cleaning stations around the Library.
 We also recommend you carry your own sanitising wipes and hand gel, especially for wiping down desks and keyboards before/after use.